What is ADX Indicator - Formula, Strategy, Settings & Application in Day Trading

 When traders believe that an asset price will continue to rise, they are said to be bullish on that asset.
 They are said to be bearish if they believe the price will fall.

-Trends can be caused by a variety of factors, including economic news, changes in interest rates, supply & demand, and even political events.
+Trends can be caused by various factors, including economic news, changes in interest rates, supply & demand, and even political events.

-When trying to predict future trends, it is important to consider all of these factors and how they might impact the market or asset price.
+When predicting future trends, it is important to consider all of these factors and how they might impact the market or asset price.

 ADX provides a simple way to measure the strength of a trend at any point and in any time frame.